MinaProtocol/mina-grants/README.md

 Mobile Wallet
 - Minimum of $40,000 USD worth of Coda tokens
-- Enable sending, receiving, and delegating Coda tokens using a Mobile Wallet
+- Enable sending, receiving, and delegating Coda tokens using a Mobile Wallet.

 **Protocol projects**

 Protocol Specification Document
 - Minimum of $10,000 USD of Coda tokens
 - Work closely with the O(1) Labs Protocol Engineering team to create a detailed formal specification of the Coda protocol.
--This project is ideal for someone who is familiar with the tools and technical side of the Coda protocol.
+This project is ideal for someone who is familiar with the tools and technical side of the Coda protocol.

 Stablecoin Support
 - Integration fee as grant or initial deposit amount
-- Offer a US dollar backed programmable stablecoin on the Coda Protocol
+- Offer a US dollar backed programmable stablecoin on the Coda Protocol.

 Alternative Client Implementation (eg. Rust)
 - Minimum of $100,000 USD of Coda tokens
 - Project type: Open source
 - Enable Coda nodes to parse and verify the Coda transactions, its smart contracts and everything related.
-Provide an interfaces to create transactions, product blocks, and create snarks in Coda
+Provide an interfaces to create transactions, product blocks, and create snarks in Coda.

 **Open Marketing and Community Projects**